Join Us In:

 Skill level: Dressage or jumping W/T/C

-Topic #6 - Self carriage: Is It Just For Horses?
+Topic #6 - Self Carriage: Is It Just For Horses?

 All horses have their own version of the 'international trot.'
 This lesson will focus on the exercises that will bring out that big fancy trot!